 Summer is cat-walking itself in and I am not impressed.
 As much as I love a mild, sun-tanning session, I don’t really appreciate the scorching, 100-degree weather.
 But, my noon-time protein chocolate peanut butter smoothie came through and I am feeling good.

-With the combination of rich cocoa powder, sweet banana chunks, and creamy, soft natural peanut butter – it’s pretty tempting to whip up TWO glasses of this magical stuff.
+With the combination of rich cocoa powder, sweet banana chunks, and creamy, soft natural peanut butter – I am in a good mood knowing that I also got my protein in.

 My protein chocolate peanut butter smoothie was bursting and spilling out of my glass cup.
 It was out of control.
 So grab those straws and spoons – this snack is more like a meal.